mscharlottehill/PET/README.txt

                           Patient geometry should be changed in BasicDetectorConstruction.cc.
                           If patient geometry is changed, source geometry must be changed - it is hard coded in BasicPrimaryGeneratorAction.cc.

+GEANT4 basic examples and EdMedPhc code used as templates.